 HOUSING DISCRIMINATION is a violation of a basic right, which assures all persons, regardless of race, age, marital status, creed, color, sex, religion, national origin, familial status, sexual orientation, gender identity, source of income or disability equal opportunity and equal access to live wherever they choose, if qualified.
 (6 Del.
 C., ch.
 46, Fair Housing Act)

-The complaint is assigned to a Field Representative in the Division of Human Relations.
-The representative will work with both of you to find out exactly what happened without taking sides.
-You will both be interviewed, along with others who know something about the circumstances of the complaint.
+The complaint is assigned to an Investigator in the Division of Human and Civil Rights.
+The Investigator will work with both of the Complainant and the Respondent to find out exactly what happened.
+The Complainant and Respondent will be interviewed, along with others who know something about the circumstances of the complaint.
 You may be asked for records, accounts, documents, or other information that will help determine the facts.
 For Equal Accommodations Complaints – if voluntary conciliation between complainant and respondent has not been reached, a hearing will be held to review the facts.

 For Fair Housing Complaints – a written report will be provided to determine whether discrimination has taken place.
-If there is a cause finding, conciliation will be attempted, if successful, case will be closed with conciliation agreement.
-If there is a cause finding, and no conciliation, a charge will be issued and case would be heard by Commission or in Superior Court and a final order would be rendered.
+If there is a cause finding, conciliation will be attempted and if successful, the case will be closed with conciliation agreement.
+If there is a cause finding, and no conciliation agreement is reached, a charge will be issued and case would be heard by Commission or in Superior Court and a final order would be rendered.
 If there is a no cause finding, the case will be dismissed.

 You may appeal any Commission Order, including the Dismissal Order, to Superior Court.

 If you believe that you are a victim of an unlawful discriminatory practice, remember that you have a right to file a complaint.
 There is no fee.